scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 type to String | Null and deal with it with ifs and pattern matching or some flatMap-y API/syntax, every time, evne when you know it's not nullable?
 Or you can just say if it comes from Java then you just accept it might be a null, but then you don't have any checks any more in practice.
-So here the proposal - and it's one of the more delecate points - says that things that come from Java are a bit special.
+So here the proposal - and it's one of the more delicate points - says that things that come from Java are a bit special.
 A String that comes from Java is neither String nor String | Null, it's String | UncheckedNull.
 That type has some special properties, like you can dot-select on it, for example.
 It's something in the middle.

-Guillaume asks: how in thie middle?
+Guillaume asks: how in the middle?
 What can you _not_ do?

 Seb: when it becomes something that is just String it will eagerly fail there.
 So if your Scala API declares something is a String, and you use a Java API that returns String | UncheckedNull, it will throw in the body of